-One of the lesser known benefits that the VA provides is the Caregivers Program.
-Many veterans are so disabled that they cannot work or even take care of themselves, so they need someone to take care of them on a regular basis.
-In many circumstances, spouses or family members elect to provide that care to the veteran, in order that the veteran might have the comfort of being at home, surrounded by the loved ones that he/she fought for.
+One of the lesser-known benefits that the Department of Veterans Affairs provides is the Caregivers Program.
+Many former servicemembers are so disabled that they cannot work or even take care of themselves, so they need someone to take care of them on a regular basis.
+In many circumstances, spouses or family members elect to provide that care to the veteran so the veteran might have the comfort of being at home, surrounded by the loved ones that he/she fought for.
 Caregiving can be a full-time job, and if a spouse or family member is taking care of the veteran on a full-time basis, they find it difficult to work.
-The VA has attempted to support primary family caregivers by establishing the Caregiver Program, which compensates and provides benefits for primary caregivers.
+The VA has attempted to support primary family caregivers by establishing the Caregiver Program, which compensates and provides benefits for primary caregivers of eligible veterans.
 The VA also provides training for the primary caregiver so that the veteran might receive the best home care possible.

 In order to be eligible for the program, the veteran must have:

 - Sustained a serious injury including traumatic brain injury, psychological trauma or other mental disorder incurred or aggravated in the line of duty, on or after September 11, 2001

 - Need for personal care services because of an inability to perform one or more activities of daily living and/or need supervision or protection based on symptoms or residuals of neurological impairment or injury.

 In addition, the veteran must already be enrolled for VA health care system.

 In order to start the application process for the Caregiver Program, the veteran must fill out the appropriate application (VA Form 10-10CG).
 The application must be signed by the veteran (or legal representative) and the designated primary Caregiver.
 The form is then submitted to the local VA medical center where the veteran is given health services and treated.
 If the veteran is not currently enrolled for VA health care services, he/she must also fill out the VA Form 10-10EZ.